National contest for students enrolled at Canadian postsecondary institutions

 - Contestants in Phase 1 are eligible to win one of twenty-five (25) cash prizes each valued at $3,000.
-The winning Contestants of Phase 1 will be considered the 25 finalists (the “Finalists”).
-The Finalists will also be expected to attend SSHRC’s Research Communications Workshop (the “Workshop”), and the Storytellers Showcase, both at the 2017 Congress of the Humanities and Social Sciences (“Congress”), and will receive complimentary Congress registration* and three nights’ lodging* at Ryerson University in Toronto, ON**.
+The winning Contestants of Phase 1 will be considered the 25 finalists (the Finalists).
+The Finalists will also be expected to attend SSHRC’s Research Communications Workshop (the Workshop), and the Storytellers Showcase, both at the Congress, and will receive complimentary Congress registration and three nights’ lodging at The University of British Columbia in Vancouver, British Columbia.
 The Finalists will be responsible for all travel costs to and from Congress.

 - The odds of winning a prize in Phase 1 are dependent on the total number and quality of eligible entries received before the Phase 1 Closing Date.

 - From among the Phase 2 Submissions, five (5) Phase 2 Submissions will be selected as final winners (Final Winners).
 The Final Winners will be offered: 1) the chance to present a version of their Phase 2 Submission at the 2019 SSHRC Impact Awards ceremony in fall 2019 (the Impact Awards); and 2) travel costs to and from the ceremony, along with two nights’ lodging.